call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 5GB of storage while all of their marketing is bragging about how much better they are from their competition.
 I would pay $2 per GB for that performance tops.
 Even on their largest premade plan (theres a customization feature) for $40 a month you are only getting 4GB of ram and 20GB of storage.
 You can fill that storage just with your worlds alone easily, not including anything like logs, CoreProtect, and DynMap.
 Absolutely avoid, seems to be preying on owners who don't know what they're doing.

+[Nopayhost](https://nopayhost.io/) : Nopayhost offers free hosting with 2GB of ram with an unknown CPU in an unknown location.
+Their MCMarket page is extremely sketchy, filled with tons of misspellings.
+I would avoid, pretty sketchy.

 [Novonode](https://www.novonode.com/minecraft-hosting) : Novonode offers hosting for $2.20 per GB of ram with either an i9-9900K or i9-10900K.
 They have 2 locations, Falkenstein - Germany and Miami - Florida.
 They have unlimited storage and really good TrustPilot reviews.
 Overall, it honestly looks like a pretty good choice.